Fuel adjustment factor

 The rates for our Fuel Adjustment Factor will be recalculated on a monthly basis.

 Nationally and globally, the courier and transportation markets have seen massive increases in fuel prices.
 In the past, Castle Parcels has tried hard to absorb these costs, minimising the impact on our customers.
-Unfortunately prices have come to a level where we must follow other transport operators in implementing a "fuel surcharge" system.*Average diesel price as published by the Ministry of Economic Development – we will calculate the FAF for any given month using the average diesel prices from two months earlier.
+Unfortunately prices have come to a level where we must follow other transport operators in implementing a "fuel surcharge" system.*Average diesel price (adjusted for regional fuel taxes) as published by the Ministry of Economic Development - we will calculate the FAF for any given month using the average diesel prices from two months earlier.

 - Q: Will I be notified of each increase?